 The Vicksburg Performing Arts Center is committed to supporting diverse cultural and educational activities in the performing arts for the school and community which will enrich both audience and performers.

 We present a broad range of programming each season, including internationally acclaimed musicians, national tours of top Broadway shows, intimate performances of jazz and cabaret, music performed by orchestras and ensembles, family-friendly programming and many other special events.

 We engage the entire community in new and exciting ways through an array of inspiring programs, our current season includes:

-Don't miss the opportunity to all your favorite pop and show tunes performed by of the State's premier choir programs while you enjoy a fabulous dessert onstage!.
+Don't miss the opportunity to hear all your favorite pop and show tunes performed by one of the State's premier choir programs while you enjoy a fabulous dessert on stage!.